Alachua County Social Services

 Give Kids the World

-Give Kids the World is a 51-acre resort in Central Florida for children between the ages of 3 to18 with life threatening illnesses and a desire to come to Central Florida to visit attractions.
-This is an all expense paid vacation, which includes rental care, theme park tickets, a stay at an on site villa, airfare and food.
-To be eligible children cannot have had another wish granted.
+Give Kids the World is an 89‑acre resort in Central Florida for children ages 3 to 18 with life‑threatening illnesses who wish to visit the area’s theme parks and attractions.
+This is an all‑expense‑paid vacation, offered in partnership with wish‑granting organizations around the world, and includes a rental vehicle, theme park tickets, airfare, food, and a stay in an onsite villa.
+To be eligible, children cannot have had another wish granted.

 210 S Bass Road